YBP Home > Portfolio > Web Site Development > Internet

 Achievements:

-In the early days of the internet, this site promoted a travel agency's unique tours to Africa, Asia, Australia, and Europe.
+This site promoted a travel agency's unique tours to Africa, Asia, Australia, and Europe.
 The cruises and land tours were entered into Quark so that the same information could be used for the printed catalog as well as the Web site.
 The navigation separated the land tours from the cruises and further separated those categories by continents.
 We worked with this client until eventually she was bought out by larger travel agency.
 The timng was good, because travel sites have become a thing of the past in most cases.

 Faculty Web Site